Quansight/.github/CODE_OF_CONDUCT.md

 **Response and Potential Consequences**

-The Quansight COC Committee will recommend a response to the Quansight Labs Co-Directors (or higher up the Quansight leadership team if appropriate).
+The Quansight COC Committee will recommend a response to the Quansight leadership team.

 Potential consequences (for reportees) of Quansight Code of Conduct incidents include: